 She believes that music should not be missed from our daily lives and that it is a vital contribution to society for all.

 For the early part of Paul Townson’s working life, he was in Retail Management before changing direction in his early forties to train and become an Independent Financial Adviser.
 He has, over the years, built up a successful and personalised business helping a very large number of clients to invest their funds wisely.
 Before he retired a number of years ago, he set up, through Ken Carter, the Deafax Pension Scheme for their deaf and hearing employees.
 He is a very active member of Probus in Reading.
 Due to his love of music and some knowledge of people with disabilities, he was only too pleased to take on the role of Company Secretary & Treasurer.
 He is now the present successful Chair of Decibels.
 His other past times and hobbies are walking, photography and travelling.

 William was born profoundly deaf and blind in his right eye.
 Since when William was implanted at three years old, he had a huge passion for music and still continues to be involved with music today.
-William was a member of a band, called The Deafness, as an electric guitarist.
-They have performed at grand venues and amongst famous musicians and has been involved in several projects highlighting the need for accessible music for the deaf; supporting Paul Weller at the London’s Astoria to support Nordoff Robbins Music Therapy, performed with KT Tunstall and Supergrass; to name but a few!
-In The Deafness’ short career, the highlight for the band was when they enter the National ‘Music for Youth’ competition and was honoured to reach the final to perform at the Royal Albert Hall in London.
-The band had won ‘Best Original Song’.
-The band wanted to promote more awareness on disabilities to prove that anyone should be given the opportunity to play music, although the band had went their separate ways, William is still passionate about wanting to give other musicians to the opportunity to play music.
+William was a member of a school band, called The Deafness, as an electric guitarist.
+They have performed at grand venues and has been involved in several projects highlighting the need for accessible music for the deaf.
+The highlight for the band was when they entered the National ‘Music for Youth’ competition and was honoured to reach the final to perform at the Royal Albert Hall in London.
+William is still passionate about wanting to give other musicians the opportunity to play music.